26lights/PlayR/src/sphinx/basics.rst

   For each resource you have a collection of items.

-  The collection is accessed through the base resource URL and let you list and create items.
+  The collection is accessed through the base resource URL and lets you list and create items.

   Example: ``/crm/company``